Linux

 enable = true;

-# Rename NIC
+# Rename the NIC based on MAC address

-links."10-ge0" = {
+links."10-${nic}" = {

 matchConfig.MACAddress = "${mac_addr}";